 The photo above was taken by Kasia Rose Hrybowicz, my Daughter.

-All Photos Kasia Rose Hrybowicz and myself: Carol Grimes, and friends, who will be named and as much as is possible, I will credit all photographs here.
+All Photos Kasia Rose Hrybowicz and myself: Carol Grimes, and others, who will be named.

 My Blog will be a collection: something I have always done.
 I am aware that my online life is as chaotic in many ways as my so-called real reality.
 I need to gather in.

 I have recently Published my first book, so I have become addicted to the writing.
 I have written many songs and poems in my life, but a book is a milestone.
 I had limited education and left a Secondary Modern School just before my 15th Birthday, with not a single GCE, as they were in 1959, to my name, but I could read, a gift to me from me at a very young age.
 I was educated by books and the Radio.

 My entire Blog has many sections and still a work in progress, so forgive any chaos, I can’t seem to escape it.
 But this section I do hope to keep as a daily ritual.